 We will now show you in more detail the weight and size of both tigers, using WWF and National Geographic data as a reference:

-- The Siberian tiger: measures between 1.9 and 2.3 m in length, excluding the tail, which is approximately 1 m long.
+- The Siberian Tiger Size: measures between 1.9 and 2.3 m in length, excluding the tail, which is approximately 1 m long.
 It weighs between 180 and 300 kilograms.

-- The Bengal tiger: measures between 1.5 and 1.8 m in length, excluding the tail, which is between 0.5 and 1 m in length.
+- The Bengal Tiger Size: measures between 1.5 and 1.8 m in length, excluding the tail, which is between 0.5 and 1 m in length.
 The weight of this feline is around 110 and 225 kilograms.

 As we have told you, the weight of the Siberian tiger has decreased, so that an adult male places its weight around 190 kilograms, not 300 kilograms, as in the last century.
 The causes of weight loss, in addition to poaching, are also due to global warming.
 It directly affects the habitat of these animals.

 The weight of a Bengal tiger can vary greatly.
 It will depend on environmental factors, especially climate, which inevitably influences its physical characteristics.
 If we look at weight as a reference point, the Bengal tiger would be considered the largest.
 However, it is an open question that generates much debate among specialists.

 In the image, you can see a specimen of the Bengal tiger: